rballa11/rballa11/README.md

 ## Hi there 👋
 I am a student at the University of Texas at Austin majoring in Computer Science.
-I am always eager to work on a new project spanning from app development, full-stack development, artifical intelligence, machine learning, data science, and data structures to new areas of CS.
+I am always eager to work on a new project spanning from app development, full-stack development, artifical intelligence, machine learning, data science, data structures, and systems development to emerging areas of CS.
 Always looking for the next challenge and leadership opportunity.

 - 📫 How to reach me: rohanballa@utexas.edu